OSC

 Receive the OSC data on your PC:

 - This is highly software depedent.
-Make sure your software listens from the right network interface.
+Make sure your software listens from the appropriate network interface if you can choose it.

-- Set the listening port to 8000 or the port that you set in the Pipo.
+- Set the listening port to 8000 (or the port that you set in the Pipo).
+This should be enough

 Troubleshooting